 ICMP is now preparing to provide technical assistance to the government in the implementation of the peace agreement, which includes the adoption of necessary legislative measures, institution building, and ensuring availability of information systems to collect, manage, analyze and protect data that is critical to accounting for missing persons.

-“ICMP’s objective is to help Colombia develop a long-term and sustainable strategy to address the issue of missing persons, including providing access to ICMP’s Identification Database Management System (iDMS) and Online Information Center (OIC).
+“ICMP’s objective is to help Colombia develop a long-term and sustainable strategy to address the issue of missing persons, including providing access to ICMP’s Integrated Database Management System (iDMS) and Online Information Center (OIC).
 These are practical tools that can significantly enhance the search for missing persons,” Ms Bomberger said.
 She added that ICMP will seek to work directly with families of the missing in Colombia to ensure that they can make their voice heard in the process of establishing new institutions and laws to account for the missing and in making provision for appropriate memorialization of those who disappeared during the conflict.